ignite/cli/contributing.md

 - [Developer Guide](https://docs.starport.network/guide/) tutorials, update content in the `/docs/guide` folder.
 - [Knowledge Base](https://docs.starport.network/kb/), update content in the `/docs/kb` folder.
-- [Starport CLI reference](https://github.com/ignite-hq/cli/blob/f668bba58c04318f98db8cac0c9e154fa7e7ea34/docs/cli/index.md), navigate to the `./starport/cmd` package and update the documentation of the related command from its `cobra.Command` struct.
+- [Ignite CLI reference](https://github.com/ignite-hq/cli/blob/f668bba58c04318f98db8cac0c9e154fa7e7ea34/docs/cli/index.md), navigate to the `./starport/cmd` package and update the documentation of the related command from its `cobra.Command` struct.
 The CLI docs are automatically generated, so do not make changes to  `docs/cli/index.md`.

 ### Ask for help